CS126SP20/final-project-ptelag2/README.md

 ## How to Build

+It is easiest to use this application if you are using CLion.

 1. Download the latest version of Cinder
 2. Extract the compressed file into a new folder (~/cinder)
 3. Open ~/cinder and build libcinder